Pinaka multi-barrel rocket launcher: Mark 2

+Pinaka Mark 2 was pursued as part of an incremental development approach to extend the range of Pinaka Mark 1, while the Guided Pinaka emerged as a parallel derivative focused on improving accuracy and precision through the addition of a guidance section.

-Pinaka Mark 2 manufactured by Solar Industries completed User Assisted Technical Trial (UATT) on 8 December 2021 and will now go for user trial which will be completed by March 2022.
-In the meantime, Yantra India Limited-Munitions India Limited (YIL-MIL) is developing prototype of Pinaka Mark 2 due to delay in transfer of technology by ARDE as of December 2021.
+The Pinaka Mark 2 rockets manufactured by Solar Industries completed the User Assisted Technical Trial (UATT) on 8 December 2021 and would then go for user trial which was expected for completion by March 2022.
+Meanwhile, Yantra India Limited–Munitions India Limited (YIL–MIL) was yet to complete development of the Mark 2 prototype due to delay in transfer of technology from ARDE.